Today, students read pages 38-46 with a partner, and again completed questions on the Socrative Student app.

 Below is the presentation schedule:

-This is the seventh year Mrs. DeWitz has taught Freshman.
-It is her eighth year at Thornton.
+This is the ninth year Mrs. DeWitz has taught Freshman.